 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This edition was published by Ace Books on August 5, 2014 in hardcover and has 352 pages.
+This science fiction is a hardcover edition that was published by Ace Books on August 5, 2014 and has 352 pages.

 Fourth in the Thunder and Lightning young adult science fiction series and revolving around the twins: Cassie and Polly Broussard.